matheusoliveira22/notes/aws/EC2 Storage Options.md

 	- **Only SSDs can be used as root volumes**
 	- Provisioned IOPS
 		- Critical business applications with constant IOPS requirements or that requere more than 16000 IOPS
+		- Great for database workloads
+		- Max PIOPS 64000 for nitro EC2 instances or 32000 for others

 ### Instance Store
 - Fisical drive attached to the instance